 To help struggling borrowers avoid default, HESAA provides two tools to aid borrowers in meeting the terms and conditions of their loans: the Repayment Assistance Program (RAP) and the Household Income Assistance Repayment Plan (HIARP).
 These two programs work in tandem to help families avoid default.
-P.L 2019, c.
-62 made RAP and HIARP permanent features of the NJCLASS loan program.
+RAP and HIARP became permanent features of the NJCLASS loan program when Govern Murphy signed P.L 2019, c.
+62.